27 Most Famous Wrestling Moves of All Time

 The Banned List: Safety Versus Spectacle

 Professional wrestling’s relationship with dangerous moves is complicated.
-Some moves got banned because they were legitimately unsafe.
-Others got banned because of liability concerns or changing standards.
+Some got banned because they were legitimately unsafe.
+Others were banned due to liability concerns or changing standards.
+Understanding the difference is key to appreciating how the business has evolved.

 The WWE heart punch ban isn’t just corporate caution — it’s wrestling evolving past its carnival roots.
-This finishing move was sold as literally stopping your opponent’s heart, and in an era of shareholder meetings and Mattel sponsorships, that psychology doesn’t fly.
+This finishing move was sold as literally stopping your opponent’s heart, and in an era of shareholder meetings and mainstream media scrutiny, that psychology doesn’t fly.
+AEW has gone through similar learning curves, banning unprotected head shots and several high-risk moves as the promotion matured.
+Tony Khan is learning the same lessons WWE learned the hard way.

 What Makes a Move Truly Iconic?

-After analyzing 35 of wrestling’s most famous moves, some patterns emerge.
-The best finishers share these characteristics:
+After analyzing 35 of wrestling’s most famous moves, clear patterns emerge.
+The best finishers share these characteristics.

-Character Alignment – The Undertaker’s supernatural finishers matched his character.
-John Cena’s Attitude Adjustment reflected his never-give-up persona.
-Your finisher should tell your story.
+Character alignment — The Undertaker’s supernatural finishers matched his character.
+Cena’s Attitude Adjustment reflected his never-give-up persona.
+When character and finisher are misaligned, the disconnect reads immediately.

-Safety – Moves that injure people regularly don’t last.
-The Piledriver is proof.
+Safety — Moves that injure people regularly don’t last.
+The piledriver is proof.
 The best finishers protect both wrestlers while looking devastating.
+This is a craft skill, not an afterthought.

-Innovation – Moves that brought something new to wrestling (like Rey Mysterio’s 619 or AJ’s Styles Clash) have longer legacies than moves that just copy what came before.
+Innovation — Moves that brought something genuinely new to wrestling (Mysterio’s 619, Styles’ Styles Clash) have longer legacies than moves that copy what came before.
+Being first matters.
+Being distinctive matters more.

 The Future: Where Finishers Are Headed